xiaofandev/leetcode/README.md

 ## Leetcode Chanllenge

-Hi,i'm frank,this is a repository for leetcode chanllenge.
+Hi,i'm Frank,this is a repository for leetcode chanllenge.